-At intake, among the 237 individuals who reported any of the victimization experiences assessed in the interview in their lifetime, 30.0% screened positive for PTSD (see Table 3.7).
-At follow-up, among the 153 individuals who reported experiencing any of the victimization experiences in the past 6 months, 9.2% screened positive for PTSD.
+At intake, 248 individuals reported any of the victimization experiences assessed in the interview in their lifetime.
+Among the 247 individuals who reported any of the victimization experiences assessed at intake and answered the PTSD symptom items, 34.0% screened positive for PTSD, and 3.2% screened positive for PTSD at follow-up (see Table 3.8).